Low Budget Filmmaking Equipment List: What Do You Actually Need?

 This isn’t the best method, but it is a great low-budget option.
 These mics are also compact, which is great if you don’t need high-quality audio and a compact setup.

-Most cameras are not built for recording great sound.
-In that case, you would want to use an audio recorder in combination with a shotgun mic.
+Most cameras are not built to record great sound.
+You would want to use an audio recorder and a shotgun mic in that case.
 A shotgun mic is a long microphone that looks like a thin tube.

 These microphones typically have a super-cardioid pickup pattern.
-This basically means the mic will mainly pick up sounds in front of the mic and a little bit from behind.
+This means the mic will mainly pick up sounds in front of it and a little bit from behind.

-These mics are the standard for recording sounds in movies, television, as well as client video work due to their clean sound quality.
+Due to their clean sound quality, these mics are the standard for recording sounds in movies, television, and client video work.

 Shotgun mics are not super compact.
-You’ll typically need someone to hold the mic on a boom, or set up the mic on some sort of boom stand.
+You’ll typically need someone to hold the mic on a boom or set up the mic on some boom stand.
 Check out our in-depth guide to shotgun microphones and boom poles here.

-I have used a shotgun mic on top of a camera, but it’s not a fast, easy, or compact setup.
+I used a shotgun mic on top of a camera, but it’s not fast, easy, or compact.

 Check out our guide to some of the best shotgun mics here.